-As of December 31, 2013, we were in compliance with the covenants under our revolving credit facility and the SV1 mortgage loan.
-On January 31, 2014, our Operating Partnership and certain subsidiaries entered into a \$100.0 million senior unsecured term loan.
-For additional information with respect to the senior unsecured term loan, our outstanding indebtedness as of December 31, 2013, and December 31, 2012, as well as the available credit under our existing revolving credit facility, debt covenant requirements, and future debt maturities, refer to Item 8-Note 8-Debt "Financial Statements and Supplementary Data" included in the Annual Report.
+As of December 31, 2014, we were in compliance with the covenants under our revolving credit facility and senior unsecured term loan.
+For additional information with respect to our outstanding indebtedness as of December 31, 2014, and December 31, 2013, as well as the available credit under our existing revolving credit facility, debt covenant requirements, and future debt maturities, refer to Item 8-Note 8-Debt in "Financial Statements and Supplementary Data" included in the Annual Report.